Palo Alto DNS Security

 Step 3: Policy settings for each and every DNS signature category

-Make sure you purchased license to enable this option.
+Make sure you purchased a license to enable this option.
 Use 'Palo Alto Networks Cloud DNS Security' --> its Action on DNS Queries --> 'sinkhole'.

 Check 'Sinkhole IPv4' is correctly configured.
-It should be 'sinkhole.paloaltnetworks.com' or internal host (host IP or FQDN) is set.
+It should be 'sinkhole.paloaltnetworks.com' or the internal host (host IP or FQDN) is set.

 Step 4: Attach the profile to a security policy rule

 Select each and every outbound security Policy, under 'Actions', select 'Anti-Spyware' either explicitly or as a 'Group Profile'

 (2) Configuration of passive DNS monitoring

 This option helps in monitoring DNS within all anti-spyware profiles.
 Use the below navigation to enable this configuration.

 Click here for Top 5 Commands DNS to Test DNS Zone Transfer in 2-minutes